 From smaller teams working together on one project, Trello can satisfy your project management needs.
 But it tends to wilt (or at least get less affordable) under the weight of larger endeavors or organizations that are juggling multiple concurrent projects.

-Jira’s interface can be customized to fit your operations.
-Add plugins and integrations to make Jira work the way you want it to and play nicely with the rest of your tech stack.
+Jira Software’s interface can be customized to fit your operations.
+Add plugins and integrations to make Jira Software work the way you want it to and play nicely with the rest of your tech stack.
 And, create custom fields and workflows to match your internal processes.

 Testing both of these platform’s free and paid features, we’ve broken down various aspects of each into strengths and weaknesses.
 Examine these details and you’ll come out the other side knowing which of these platforms will suit you better.